rackerlabs/technical-blog/_posts/2020-04-20-how-salesforce-einstein-can-help-your-lead-to-loyalty-cycle.md

 partner, Rackspace can help you do this by weaving Einstein into your existing business process to help get the most out of your AI technology at every stage of your lead-to-loyalty cycle.

-Contact the Rackspace team today to learn more about how your company can work more efficiently with artificial intelligence.
+Visit [www.rackspace.com](https://www.rackspace.com) and select **Sales Chat** learn more about how your company can work more efficiently with artificial intelligence.